AkhileshThite/figment-articles/Build-a-Social-Media-DApp-and-Deploy-it-on-Polygon.md

 I'll start the tutorial from scratch (MetaMask installation process to hosting the DApp on IPFS using Fleek).<br>
 So, grab a cup of coffee ☕️ and let's get started!

+## About the Author
+I'm Akhilesh Thite, an Indian tech enthusiast with a passion for Software Development, Open-Source, Decentralization & AI.
+Feel free to contact me on [GitHub](https://github.com/AkhileshThite) & [Twitter](https://twitter.com/AkhileshThite_).

 ## Basics & Installation Setup
 We need the following things on your computer to build our DApp.
 ### Node & npm: